AdobeDocs/data-collection-apis/src/pages/endpoints/media/index.md

 ```

 If successfully processed, the API returns `200 OK` for the `sessionStart` endpoint or `204 No Content` for all other endpoints.

+## Keeping a media session on the same edge server

+A media tracking session is composed of many sequential calls that share state on the edge server.
+Use the location hint returned by the `sessionStart` response in every subsequent call in that session to ensure the events are processed together.
+See [Location hints](../../getting-started/location-hints.md) for details on the URL format and persisting the hint across requests.